-The goal of my research is to empower the low-power IoT sensors deployed on earth and space by enabling better connectivity, sensing capability and scalability.
-My projects develop novel wireless physical layer solutions and phase-synchronization architectures for city-wide low-power wide area network infrastructure to improve the range, battery life and throughput of these power-starved IoT clients, further enabling important applications at scale such as forest fire detection and real-time satellite monitoring.
+NEWT Lab is exploring new application domains such as satellite IoT, agriculture and underwater devices, to apply our wireless expertise for improving communication and sensing capability of these devices while preserving the security and privacy of sensor data.
+My doctoral work developed novel wireless physical layer solutions and phase-synchronization architectures for city-wide low-power wide area network infrastructure to improve the range, battery life and throughput of these power-starved IoT clients, further enabling important applications at scale such as forest fire detection and real-time satellite monitoring.

-I am looking for hardworking and persevering Ph.D students to join me in solving real world problems using wireless solutions!
+NEWT Lab is looking for hardworking and persevering Ph.D students to solve real world problems using wireless solutions in the following areas:

 - Recent News: